Star Awards 2017

 Star Award for Health Care & Early Years Student of the Year: Chloe Jackson

 Our award winner is Chloe Jackson.
 Chloe’s attendance throughout her course has remained high at 98% even though she moved to Birmingham during her first year.
 Despite having some difficulties in her personal life Chloe continued to exceed expectations in her coursework, developing her written skills to allow her to move onto the level 2 childcare course.
 Chloe undertook a work experience placement and this was very successful, with feedback from the setting stating that Chloe was very good with the children and showed enthusiasm for all aspects of the role.

 Star Award for Hospitality and Catering Student of the Year: Toby Sheffield

-Toby Sheffield started on a level 1 programme in Hospitality and Catering and progressed through the skills and levels to level 3 and he has never shied from hard work.
+Toby Sheffield started on a level 1 programme in Hospitality and Catering and progressed through the skills progressing to level 3 and he has never shied from hard work.